Beauty through Cancer

 to women with cancer.

-Cancer survivor Armi Grano of Vancouver describes
+Cancer survivor Armi Grano of Vancouver

-the positive result of the workshop in her
+describes the positive result of the workshop

-see this person that looks like you
+mirror, you see this person that looks like

-but just a little paler, with a puffier face
+but just a little paler, with

-tips to cope with the side effects of cancer
+to learn cosmetic tips to cope with the

-mirror, then you feel better already."
+feel better already."

 More than any other aspect of these programs,

-women say they find the greatest comfort in
+women say they find the greatest comfort

-realizing they are not alone.
-Meeting other
+in realizing they are not alone.
+Meeting

-women who have overcome similar challenges
+other women who have overcome similar challenges

 is encouraging and empowering.